 "For a while, all may seem to go reasonably well."

 This is a very short while.
 Things almost never seem to be going well in this novel.
 But it is true that Yossarian gets his medal – and then a week later, he flies that pesky mission with a certain Snowden.

 This is the stage that actually starts the novel, once Yossarian has been traumatized by his confrontation with Snowden's (and his own) mortality.
 He knows that he's trapped in the military and wants to get out, but he can't – because of Catch-22.
-Yossarian is unable to commit himself to the military because he's afraid of death, but he also can't leave the military because he's utterly in the power of their bureaucracy.
-He's stuck flying an endless number of missions, but never doing particularly well in them.
+Yossarian is unable to commit himself to the military because he's afraid of death, but he also can't leave the military because he's utterly under the power of their bureaucracy.
+He's stuck flying an endless number of missions but never doing particularly well in them.